agentify-sh/safeexec/README.md

 ---

-## Security Notes / Limitations
+## Notes / Limitations

-- Any solution can be bypassed by explicitly executing the real diverted binaries:
+- Any solution can be bypassed by explicitly executing the real diverted binaries (hard mode):
-  - Ubuntu: `/usr/bin/rm.safeexec.real`
+  - `/usr/bin/rm.safeexec.real`
-  - Ubuntu: `/usr/bin/git.safeexec.real`
+  - `/usr/bin/git.safeexec.real`
-- SafeExec intentionally blocks non-TTY execution for gated operations.
-- Hard mode modifies system binary dispatch behavior on Ubuntu; use with care.

----
+- Under full-screen TUIs (like Codex on Windows), prompts may appear “misplaced” due to UI redraw.
+  SafeExec will block if it cannot read from a real terminal input.